Shady McCoy: Kaepernick not worth distraction

-ORCHARD PARK, N.Y. -- Buffalo Bills running back LeSean McCoy believes free-agent quarterback Colin Kaepernick is not a good enough player to be worth the "distraction" of a team signing him to play.
+ORCHARD PARK, N.Y. -- Buffalo Bills running back LeSean McCoy said free-agent quarterback Colin Kaepernick is not a good enough player to be worth the "distraction" of a team signing him to play.

 "It's a lot more than just he's not on the team because he doesn't want to stand for the national anthem," McCoy said Thursday.
 "That may have something to do with it, but I think also it has a lot to do with his play.
 I'm sure a lot of teams wouldn't want him as their starting quarterback.
 That chaos that comes along with it, it's a lot.